What do D, E&I strategies have to do with high-performance work cultures?

 Measure your progress

-Most businesses are no stranger to measuring results; measuring the progress of your D&I strategy is no different.
+Most businesses are no stranger to measuring results; measuring the progress of your D, E&I strategy is no different.
 Success within business can be attributed to processes and actions that stimulate sustainable growth.
-Despite this, the success and progression of many companies’ D&I strategies seem to have stagnated from the perspective of UK workers.
+Despite this, the success and progression of many companies’ D, E&I strategies seem to have stagnated from the perspective of UK workers.
 A recent survey found that 74% of workers knew that their company had implemented diversity programmes, but only 33% of those who were meant to benefit said they had gained anything from the initiative.

 To measure your progress, you need to evaluate where you are now and cite goals that you can work towards through your strategy.
 This will give you an idea of how effective the strategy is and how quickly it’s progressing.
 When setting goals, ensure you strike a balance between both diversity and inclusion targets.
 After all, you may well have a diverse workforce, but does everyone feel comfortable and empowered to put forward their opinions to drive innovation and success?